gabepesco/Normalized-ALS-Research/README.md

 3. Utilizing probabilistic models to determine the significance of each interaction with respect to the popularity of each song and the frequency of each interaction across the entire dataset.

+4. Using this code with other datasets and comparing the results.

-4. Newer recommender systems that also utilize interaction matrices that could offer a better algorithm that is more easily modifiable than ALS to improve long tail recommendation.
+5. Newer recommender systems that also utilize interaction matrices that could offer a better algorithm that is more easily modifiable than ALS to improve long tail recommendation.